-- Gastric lavage with copious amounts of water - It may be beneficial to instill 60 ml of mineral oil into the stomach. - Oxygen and artificial respiration as needed. - Electrolyte balance: it may be useful to start 500 ml.
-W6 sodium bicarbonate intravenously but maintain a cautious and conservative attitude toward electrolyte replacement unless shock or severe acidosis threatens. - ▶ To protect the liver, maintain carbohydrate intake by intravenous infusions of glucose. - ► Haemodialysis if coma is deep and persistent.
+- Gastric lavage with copious amounts of water.
+It may be beneficial to instill 60 ml of mineral oil into the stomach. - A may be beneficial to instill 60 million milleral of Oxygen and artificial respiration as needed. - Oxygen and artificial respiration as needed - Electrolyte balance: it may be useful to start 500 ml.
+M/6 sodium bicarbonate intravenously but maintain a cautious and conservative attitude toward electrolyte replacement unless shock or severe acidosis threatens. - To protect the liver, maintain carbohydrate intake by intravenous infusions of glucose. - Haemodialysis if coma is deep and persistent.
 [GOSSELIN, SMITH HODGE: Clinical Toxicology of Commercial Products, Ed 5)